ofirbenesh/ProjectP2_Android/README.md

 # start the server (copy the Server folder into a different project and execute it from there).
 $ npm install
 $ npm start

-# For running the Client - go into the repository.
-$ cd

 # start the client.
 # You will have to use an emulator for an android application.